 Well, that’s my thoughts on what a PAC is.

-If you think I left anything out, or have a different take, please feel free to leave you comments below uisng the “Leave a reply” form.
+If you think I left anything out, or have a different take, please feel free to leave you comments below uisng the “post a comment or question” form.

 And if you’d like to learn more about PACs, check out my free PAC Getting Started course at TheAutomationSchool.com